mariamebah4582/Transactional-EMail-05-22/README.md

-# H&M Tranactional Email
+# The Music Club Tranactional Email
-This is a recrated sample email from the clothing comany H&M
+This is a mock HTML transactional email first designed in figmna, and developed in visual studio code.

 This email template was tested using Email On Acid, and rendered through all major email clients such as: